 Faculty & Staff

 is a mental health advocate and trauma survivor dedicated to radical wellness.
 Jazmine has a degree in Applied Psychology from NYU where she focused on critical psychology and alternatives in mental health.
 She has worked as a home-based child and family crisis counselor practicing trauma-informed care and education advocacy.
 Later becoming a certified peer specialist, she worked for Parachute NYC, practicing the Open Dialogue Approach, Intentional Peer Support, and Need-Adapted Treatment.
-In addition, Jazmine has been mentored in herbalism, intuitive development, holistic medicine, and embodiment techniques for the last 7 years, practicing deep emotional processing in her own life while supporting others in their integration process.
+In addition, Jazmine has been mentored in herbalism, intuitive development, holistic medicine, and embodiment techniques since 2011, practicing deep emotional processing in her own life while supporting others in their integration process.
 Jazmine dedicates her time to holistic and self-determined care, working with clients in NYC and the Hudson Valley.
 You can find her work and upcoming events at jazminerussell.com

 Peter Stastny, MD - Co-Founder